asolove/asolove.github.io/_posts/2014-01-06-om-experience-report.markdown

 So here is my personal roadmap for getting more used to working in Om:

+- Figure out the ClojureScript advanced compilation mode so I can get a real release-quality single-file js build.
 - Clean up my vacation project, refactoring and creating some Om utilities as needed, to see how clean and readable I can make the code.
 - Try implementing generic, reusable components.
 I think the biggest challenge will be to establish some conventions for the shape of the data.
 - Learn more core.async.
 I have [Timothy Baldridge's talk](http://www.youtube.com/watch?v=enwIIGzhahw) queued up to better understand how to think in channels.